home-assistant/home-assistant.io/source/_integrations/yale_smart_alarm.markdown

 ha_integration_type: integration
 ---

-The Yale Smart Living integration provides connectivity with the Yale Smart Alarm systems and Smart Hub through Yale's API.
+The **Yale Smart Living** {% term integration %} provides connectivity with the Yale Smart Alarm systems and Smart Hub through Yale's API.

 There is currently support for the following device types within Home Assistant: